Countries That Don't Want Tourists Croatia Dubrovnik

 Croatia is the penultimate country on our list.
 It is a vibrant Balkan country loved for its traditional architecture, lush scenery, and stunning coastlines.
 Millions of tourists visit Croatia yearly to enjoy the warmer weather and explore iconic historic landmarks.
 However, the vast number of tourists has put Croatia under pressure.

-Many places, such as Dubrovnik, have struggled to cope with over-tourism.
-This has led to the government imposing new regulations to reduce numbers.
 For example, the number of souvenir stands and daily cruise ship passengers in Dubrovnik has been capped.
 While this has helped control tourism in the country, it hasn’t prevented rumors and murmurings of potential anti-tourism protests.

 Read also: Beautiful Balkan Countries You Need to Visit